-compensation point Γ is defined as the CO2 concentration at which the net CO2 assimilation of a fully lit leaf becomes zero.
+There are several parameters in the photosynthesis model that are temperature dependent, namely the compensation point, the mesophyll conductance and the maximum photosynthetic capacity.
+The compensation point Γ is defined as the CO2 concentration at which the net CO2 assimilation of a fully lit leaf becomes zero.
 It can be measured in a laboratory by exposing plants to a variable CO2 concentration.
 The mesophyll conductance $g{\rm m}$ describes the transport of CO2 from the substomatal cavities to the mesophyll cells where the carbon is fixed.
 It includes the representation of physical and chemical processes.
 The maximum photosynthetic capacity $A{\rm m,max}$ is specified as an absolute upper limit to the photosynthesis rate in full sunlight and non-limiting CO2 concentration.
-The temperature dependence is described with so-called Q10 functions, where Q10 represents the proportional increase of a parameter for a 10° increase in temperature (Berry and Raison, 1982).
+The temperature